Lain255/gausslib/README.md

 # GaussLib
-A simple zero-dependency c++ math library.
+A simple zero-dependency c++ math library with a focus on simplicity.